albertorighetti99/Naive-Bayes-Classifier/README.md

 ### Train and Test
 * * *
  Was computed the frequency distribution of each word in every corpora and were stored the first 2000 common words.
 Then every sentece previously created was elaborated in order to have a same input shape for each sentence.
-The elaboration consisted in transform the sentence in a dictionary where there are all 2000 commons words associated to True or False depending on presence or absence of word in sentence.
+The elaboration consisted in transform the sentence in a dictionary where there are all 2000 commons words associated to True or False, depending on presence or absence of word in sentence.
 Every of this dictionary was labelized with corresponding **'ENGLISH'** or **'NON ENGLISH'** label and appended to a dataset that was shuffled and splitted 70% in train and 30% in test.

 ### Performance indicators